patrick-ogrady/website/hackmd/vryx-poc.md

 * ~13 MB/s of both inbound and outbound network bandwidth per validator (there is less than 20 MB/s of data sent between validators because all messages are compressed using zstd)
   * Bandwidth usage is similar across all validators (no hotspots/imbalance)
 * 0% expiry and/or failure rate for transactions, chunks, and blocks
+* 80% of transactions can be executed immediately (non-conflicting transactions are processed in parallel)
 * ~230ms Time-To-Confirm Chunk (from production of chunk to generation of chunk certificate)
 * ~700ms Time-to-Chunk Attestation (issuer sends transaction to API -> issuer receives notification from API that transaction is included in attested chunk)
 * ~3.25s End-to-End Time-to-Finality (issuer sends transaction to API -> issuers receives notification from API that transaction is final)
 * ~35% CPU usage per validator
 * 25 GB of disk space used per validator (blocks and chunks continuously pruned)

+You can view all collected metrics in the [Appendix](#appendix).

 ## How is this possible?
 ### Vryx